 If you like the idea of a shorter rod that will allow you to fish in the tightest of streams but would consider upgrading to a nicer rod, please take a look at the Nissin Air Stage 240 seiryu rod.
 It is lighter and more sensitive, but it is a small rods for small fish - not for 20" smallmouth bass!

-International shipping is via first class mail and requires an additional $5 to Canada or $11 to other countries.
+International shipping is via USPS International First Class mail and requires an additional $5 to Canada or $11 to other countries.
+The charge is not added automatically, so please click on the button below.
+If you do not add the international postage now it will delay your order.

 Tenkara has no strict rules.
 Enjoy tenkara in your own way.